Testato/TeraTerm/teraterm/trunk/release/ssh2_readme.txt

 * History

+2005.9.5 (Ver 2.17)
+  - added minimizing the SSH authentication dialog with autologin mode only using '/I' option.

 2005.8.27 (Ver 2.16)
   - added minimizing the SSH authentication dialog with autologin mode.
 Special thanks to Tomoo Takahashi.
   - upgraded zlib to 1.2.3